 In these works of the 1880s, Nietzsche developed the central points of his philosophy.
 One of these was his famous statement that "God is dead," a rejection of Christianity as a meaningful force in contemporary life.
 Others were his endorsement of self-perfection through creative drive and a "will to power," and his concept of a "super-man" or "over-man" (Übermensch), an individual who strives to exist beyond conventional categories of good and evil, master and slave.

-Decline and Later Years
+Later Years and Deth

 Nietzsche suffered a collapse in 1889 while living in Turin, Italy.
 The last decade of his life was spent in a state of mental incapacitation.
 The reason for his insanity is still unknown, although historians have attributed it to causes as varied as syphilis, an inherited brain disease, a tumor and overuse of sedative drugs.
 After a stay in an asylum, Nietzsche was cared for by his mother in Naumburg and his sister in Weimar, Germany.
 He died in Weimar on August 25, 1900.